SUSE/qe-sap-deployment/terraform/libvirt/README.md

-# Libvirt deployment with Terraform and Salt
+# Libvirt deployment with Terraform and Ansible

 * [Terraform cluster deployment with Libvirt](#terraform-cluster-deployment-with-libvirt)
 * [Requirements](#requirements)